 The full list of dotConnect for PostgreSQL features can be found on the product page.

-The Professional Edition of dotConnect Universal includes dotConnect for PostgreSQL as a bundled provider.
+The Developer Edition of dotConnect Universal includes dotConnect for PostgreSQL as a bundled provider.
 The Trial Edition includes trial dotConnect for PostgreSQL Data Provider as well.
-For Standard Edition of dotConnect Universal, the dotConnect for PostgreSQL Data Provider should be purchased and installed separately.
+For Express Edition of dotConnect Universal, dotConnect for PostgreSQL Data Provider should be purchased and installed separately.

 dotConnect Universal is compatible with dotConnect for PostgreSQL version 4.00 and above.